dell/omnia/docs/source/Troubleshooting/knownissues.rst

 ⦾ **Why does PowerVault throw the error: You cannot create a linear disk group when a virtual disk group exists on the system.?**

-At any given time only one type of disk group can be created on the system.
+**Potential Cause**: At any given time only one type of disk group can be created on the system.
 That is, all disk groups on the system have to exclusively be linear or virtual.

-To fix the issue, either delete the existing disk group or change the type of pool you are creating.
+**Resolution**: To fix the issue, either delete the existing disk group or change the type of pool you are creating.

 ⦾ **Why does the task 'nfs_client: Mount NFS client' fail with the message "No route to host"?**

-**Potential Cause**:

-* There's a mismatch in the share path listed in ``/etc/exports`` and in ``omnia_config.yml`` under ``nfs_client_params``.
+**Potential Cause**: There's a mismatch in the share path listed in ``/etc/exports`` and in ``omnia_config.yml`` under ``nfs_client_params``.

-**Resolution**:

-* Ensure that the input paths are a perfect match to avoid any errors.
+**Resolution**: Ensure that the input paths are a perfect match to avoid any errors.

 ⦾ **Why is my NFS mount not visible on the client?**